the-technat/the-technat/README.md

 ### Nathanael Liechti

 Hi I'm technat.
-Kubernetes Engineer, minimalist, perfectionist and enthusiast for everything that looks like a container.
+Kubernetes engineer, minimalist, perfectionist, optimist and enthusiast for everything that looks like a container.
+I've got zero background in classic IT and was born into the cloud-native world (does this explain my optimistic approach sometimes ?)

 - 🔭 I’m currently working on my private K8s [cluster](https://github.com/alleaffengaffen/banana)
 - 🌱 I’m always learning many things in parallel, I can't list them all here...